KotoHanon/LOCOCO/README.md

 ![](https://pic.imgdb.cn/item/66824f87d9c307b7e974ec20.png)

 ### Introduction
-This paper presents **FUROLA**, an efficient guidance-exploration framework built on dual-agent KG reasoning methods to enhance the agent's long-distance reasoning ability on standard KG and sparse KG.
+This paper presents **FULORA**, an efficient guidance-exploration framework built on dual-agent KG reasoning methods to enhance the agent's long-distance reasoning ability on standard KG and sparse KG.
 The key insight behind our approach is balancing the self-exploration of DWARF with guidance from GIANT.
 Specifically, on the one hand,